enasequence/read_docs/prog_05.md

 You can register one or more samples at the same time by using one `<SAMPLE></SAMPLE>` block for each sample.

-The sample XML format is defined by a [XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.sample.xsd).
+The sample XML format is defined by the [SRA.sample.xsd](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.sample.xsd) XML schema.

 Samples can also be registered using the [Interactive Webin submission service](mod_03.html).
 However, you may find that in some cases there is more flexibility in creating submittable XML objects yourself.